dichen001/Leetcode_GOGOGO/README.md

 ### Day 18: 04/04/2016 38/338
 Papar reading on Crowdsourcing.
 Learned a lot talking with Tao Sun.
 He is quite experienced on Crowdsourcing stuff and has done many experiments on Mechanical Turk.
 - My running today gets close to 5 min/km.
 Fasted speed at the moment.
 I am quite confident that I will make it less than 5.

+### Day 19: 04/05/2016 39/338
+Finish reading the research note.
+Amazing papers.
+Make me realize publishing one great paper is such a hard job.
+- enble the unread numbers showing in the button of our email GUI.
+- literature review report tomorrow?
+OMG, what am I gona report?